antarestupin/Accessible/README.md

 - Add PHPUnit tests
 - Allow the use of a cached annotations reader
-- Add a more precise description of what failed when a call to a setter function throws an Exception because of constraints
 - Allow the user to use the constraints validator in the user-defined setters